HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Cracks around windows allow moist outside air to infiltrate your bedroom, raising the humidity.
 Houseplants can also contribute to humidity in a bedroom.

-Because of the relative small size, the most important factor for bedroom dehumidifier placement is to ensure that it gets sufficient airflow.
+Because of the relatively small size, the most important factor for bedroom dehumidifier placement is to ensure that it gets sufficient airflow.

 Where should you place your dehumidifier?